top of page

 A PTA Unit is subject to termination and withdrawal of its charter by LAPTA for reasons such as: its General Membership votes to dissolve; noncompliance of affiliation requirements; violation of the Bylaws; or, for other causes, actions, or behaviors declared by LAPTA.

-1. Board Meeting: The Local PTA Board of Directors shall adopt by a two-thirds vote to recommend that dissolution of the PTA be submitted to a vote at a General Membership Special Meeting.
+1. Board Meeting: The Local PTA Board of Directors adopts by a two-thirds vote to recommend that dissolution of the PTA be submitted to a vote at a General Membership Meeting.

-2. Notice to Members: Written notice for the Special Meeting shall include intent to dissolve the local PTA and shall be given to each voting member with thirty days’ notice prior to the Special Meeting.
-Notice to LAPTA: Written minutes of the Board of Director’s meeting with recommendation to dissolve and the written notice for the Special Meeting shall be given to the LAPTA President with twenty days’ notice prior to the Special Meeting.
+2. Notice to Members: Written notice for the Geneal Membership Meeting includes intent to dissolve the local PTA is given to each voting member with 20 days’ notice prior to the meeting.
+Notice to LAPTA: Written minutes of the Board of Director’s meeting with recommendation to dissolve and the written notice for the General Membership Meeting are given to the LAPTA President with 20 days’ notice prior to the General Membership Meeting.

-3. Special Meeting: An affirmative vote of at least two-thirds of members present and entitled to vote at the Special Meeting shall approve dissolution of the PTA.
-Only those who submitted dues to the local PTA prior to the date of initial recommendation by the Board of Directors and continue to be members on the date of the Special Meeting shall be entitled to vote on the question of dissolution.
-Written minutes with results of the Special Meeting shall be immediately shared with LAPTA.
+3. General Membership Meeting: An affirmative two-thirds vote of members present and entitled to vote at the meeting need to approve dissolution of the PTA.
+Only those who submitted dues to the local PTA prior to the date of initial recommendation by the Board of Directors and continue to be members on the date of the meeting may vote.
+Written minutes with results of the meeting are immediately shared with LAPTA.

 bottom of page